Introduction

 - Avoid common mistakes such as ignoring your credit report, accepting the first loan offer, or failing to negotiate terms.

-How Auto Loans Work for Bad Credit Borrowers
+How Auto Loans Work When Credit Is an Issue

 Here’s what they focus on: